Mingzhao91/portfolio/README.md

 ### Contact Me

-This section provies various ways for recruiters and companys to contact me via email or GitHub.
+This section provides email and GitHub for user to contact me and see my projects in Github.

 ![Hero Image](./assets/images/screenshots/portfolio-contact-me.png)